- Life & Money

 Traditional 401(k) contributions are often made on a pretax basis, which means they lower your taxable income during your working years.

-Because the money wasn’t taxed when you contributed it, you’ll have to pay income tax on your distributions.
-That means you won’t get to keep everything you’ve saved.
-And if you withdraw too much in a given year, you could push yourself into a higher tax bracket — meaning the government will take a larger portion of your savings.
+Because the money wasn’t taxed when you contributed it, you’ll have to pay income tax on your distributions—regardless of your age.
+This is where some strategy comes in.
+You can choose to take smaller withdrawals over a long period of time or group withdrawals into larger lump sums.
+But be careful.
+If you withdraw too much in a given year, you could push yourself into a higher tax bracket—meaning the government will take a larger portion of your savings.
+To help make sure you can keep more of what you’ve saved, your financial advisor can help you look at strategies to reduce your taxable income in retirement, and thus, reduce your income tax rate during retirement.

 Financial representatives do not render legal or tax advice.
 Consult with a tax professional for tax advice that is specific to your situation.